The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst's Longing (signed) is estimated to be worth between £7,000 and £10,500.
-This intaglio print, created in 2014, has shown a consistent auction history with three total sales since its entry to the market in April 2019.
+The value of Damien Hirst’s Longing (signed) is estimated to be worth between £6,000 and £9,000.
+This intaglio print from 2014 is a rare artwork with an auction history of three sales since its entry to the market in April 2019.
 Over the past 12 months, the average selling price was £6,400, across one total sale.
-The five-year auction history reflects an average annual growth rate of -6%.
+The five-year auction history shows a hammer price ranging from £5,440 to £6,400, with an average annual growth rate of -9%.
 This work is part of a limited edition of 55.

 Meaning & Analysis